“Achieving Goals” Section Overview

 Once you have your list of your most desirable goals, and envision them happening, you’re ready to begin preparing your annual goals.
 You want to start by asking yourself which goals, specifically, will move you closer to having the things you dream about.

 Remember as you prepare your goals, they should be measurable as well.
 For example, if you want to save $1,000, you’ve put a dollar amount down, so it’s measurable.
-You can even measure it at any point during the year to see how much you’.
+You can even measure it at any point during the year to see how much you have saved towards that goal.
 It’s the same with weight loss.
 You can measure that.

-Write the goals on a calendar, either online or off, and target dates.
-Now write on your calendar each step you need to take to reach the goal and target dates for those things as well.
+Write the goals and the target dates on a calendar, either online or off.
+Now write on your calendar each step you need to take to reach the goal and target dates for those steps as well.
 You have now set yearly goals.
 It’s as simple as that.
 You’ll need to prioritize them so you know which things to focus on first.
 Set your focus on those things.
 Keep your eye on the overall goals, but the little things that help you reach that are what you should focus on.

 Sometimes it can be difficult to prioritize your goals.
 If you feel that way, you’re not alone.
 It isn’t, however, impossible.
 Here are two ways you can try that will help you prioritize them:

-– Target date—When do you want to have that goal finished.
+Have a target date When do you want to have that goal finished by?
 Some may be weekly goals, while others may take months or even the entire year to reach.
 When you separate them by the date you want or need to have them finished by, you know which ones you want to finish immediately, and the ones that can wait a little while.
 If you’re still having a hard time prioritizing your goals, here are some things you might want to ask yourself:

 – What goal do I find myself thinking about most often?

-– Which goal would make you feel the best about yourself if you could finish it right now?
+– Which goal would make me feel the best about myself if I could finish it right now?

 – Which accomplishments will last me a lifetime.
 Which ones are the most permanent?
 Does this matter to me?